2025 Fantasy Football Tiers: Maximize Value With Every Pick

 Dallas Goedert, Philadelphia Eagles

 Choose your flavor in this tier.
-Ferguson, Engram, and Goedert are established veterans with nice volume projections in 2025.
-Warren is risk/reward pick: A talented rookie in an iffy passing game.
-Kraft is somewhere in between.
+Engram, Ferguson, and Goedert are established veterans with nice volume projections in 2025.
+Kincaid, Kraft, and Warren aren't as proven but boast exciting upside.

-Try to have at least one TE rostered by the time this tier is gone.
+Aim to have at least one TE rostered by the time this tier is gone, which is typically by the end of Round 12.

 TE Tier 6